gperftools/gperftools/docs/tcmalloc.md

 </tr>
 </tbody>
 </table>

-Advanced "tweaking" flags, that control more precisely how tcmalloc tries to allocate memory from the kernel.
+Advanced "tweaking" flags, that control more precisely how tcmalloc tries to allocate memory from the kernel:

 <table frame="box" rules="sides" cellpadding="5" width="100%">
 <tbody>
 <tr valign="top">